pbosmancsupacza/pbosmancsupacza.github.io/110/t/10/slides.md

 *Reverse the rest of the list, and put the first element at the end.*
 --

-- You'll also need to fix the linked list's `head` member variable - ideally when the recursion is done.
-Is it *really* practical to defer this to only the original step though?
---

-*Not really.
-No specific recursive call knows whether it's the first, so it's better to treat them all the same.*
---

 - Write the code.
 Hint: use the return value to keep track of the new head.
 It helps.
 ---
 # Questions